boazbk/crypto/lec_16_FHE_part2.md

 [^short]: We deliberately leave some flexibility  in the definition of "short".
 While initially "short" might mean that $|e_i|<\sqrt{q}$ for every $i$, decryption will succeed as long as long as $|e_i|$ is, say, at most $q/100$.

-We can now see what adding and multiplying two matrices does to the noise.
+We can now try to check what adding and multiplying two matrices does to the noise.
 If $Cs = bs+e$ and $C's=b's+e'$ then

 $$(C+C')s = (b+b')s+(e+e') \label{eqhomadd}$$